blockchainbird/spec-up-migrate/README.md

 npx spec-up-migrate detect
 # Look for confidence level - should be >80%

+# If detection fails but you know your project is valid Spec-Up:
+npx spec-up-migrate complete --skip-detection

 # Try individual phases:
 npx spec-up-migrate backup
 npx spec-up-migrate cleanup --dry-run npx spec-up-migrate update --dry-run npx spec-up-migrate install --dry-run

+# Use environment variable to skip detection:
+SKIP_DETECTION=true npx spec-up-migrate complete
 ```

+**When to use `--skip-detection`:**
+- Detection confidence is below 80% but you know the project is valid Spec-Up
+- Working with a modified Spec-Up project structure
+- Debugging detection issues
+- Testing migration on non-standard setups

 ## Development